 (34) The president warned of a collapse of the banking system.

-A collapse could seriously damage the economy.

-Singular bare nouns receive the label r-generic if they denote an abstract referent, which seems to be the typical case in English or German.
-However, languages may differ considerably in their morphological marking, which is why we prefer to employ a semantic rather than a morphological definition.
+A collapse could seriously damage the economy. r-generic considerably in their morphological marking, which is why we prefer to employ a semantic rather than a morphological definition.
 (35) gives an example in which an indefinite article would misleadingly signal that there are several instances of the concept involved, neither would a definite article be appropriate here.